chanshiyucx/blog/article/008-web-knowledge-base.md

 > What is the difference between `visibility: hidden` and `display: none` properties in CSS?

-The key difference is how they affect layout.
+The key difference is their impact on layout.

-The `visibility: hidden` property hides the element but preserves its space in the layout, so surrounding elements don't shift.
-The element remains in the DOM but is hidden from users and screen readers, and won't respond to events.
+`visibility: hidden` hides the element but preserves its space in the layout, so other elements don't shift.
+It remains in the DOM, is accessible to screen readers, and can respond to events like clicks.
 This is preferred when you need to maintain layout structure.

-The `display: none` property completely removes the element from the document flow, freeing its space for other elements.
-It's not rendered and inaccessible to screen readers.
+ `display: none` completely removes the element from the document flow, freeing its space for other elements.
+It's not rendered and inaccessible to screen readers, and ignores events.
 It's the standard choice when you need to reclaim layout space, though toggling it triggers reflow, which can impact performance.

 ## React